Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

-Training your back and triceps together offers a host of benefits compared to training the two muscle groups separately.
 Although this is a combination of two muscle groups, it’s still a form of split training (exercising individual muscle groups separately).
-In a 2015 study, researchers found that split training was potentially more beneficial than total-body workouts (1).
+In a 2015 study, researchers found split training to be potentially more beneficial than total-body workouts (1).
 The researchers attributed this to the higher frequency of workouts in split training.
-To experience the potential benefits, you just need to get clued up about the best back and tricep workout and risk-free ways of performing them.

-Can You Train Back And Triceps Together?
+Can You Train Your Back and Triceps Together?

 Training your back and triceps together is a common superset workout (strength training workout where you move from one exercise to another without a break).